damianporchietto/ragify/TESTING.md

 - You have sufficient balance in your OpenAI account
 - Your internet connection works correctly

-### Error with Ollama
+### Error with Vertex AI

-If you have problems using Ollama:
+If you have problems using Vertex AI:
-- Verify that Ollama is installed and running
+- Verify that your Google Cloud service account JSON file is valid and has the correct permissions
-- Check that you've downloaded the necessary models
+- Check that the service account has access to the Vertex AI API
-- Ensure that `langchain_community` is installed
+- Ensure that the Google Cloud project ID and region are correctly specified

-### Error with HuggingFace

-If you have problems using HuggingFace models:
+- Verify that the requested models are available in your specified region
-- Verify that all dependencies are installed
+- Make sure all required dependencies are installed (`google-cloud-aiplatform`, `google-auth`, `langchain-google-vertexai`)
-- Ensure you have enough RAM and disk space
-- Consider using smaller models if you have resource limitations

 ### Error Processing JSON Documents